 After law school, I came to appreciate that being good at your craft is important to your success.
 But it is insufficient.

-As a Program Attorney at Massachusetts Continuing Legal Education (MCLE), I learned that lawyers who are successful in private practice are also great at generating work and at managing the work.
+As a Program Attorney at Massachusetts Continuing Legal Education (MCLE), I learned that lawyers who are successful in private practice are also great at generating work and at managing the work and their careers.
 During my time at MCLE, I organized dozens of programs on marketing and practice management.
 I learned from some of the pioneers in legal marketing what it takes to build a successful practice.
+Meeting leaders of the bar and speaking to hundreds of leading attorneys, I learned that some lawyers actually find satisfaction in their careers by setting goals while others are merely going through the motions wishing they had a different life.

 To best understand what coaching is, it is useful to review some examples of how coaching works.
 Click here for some representative samples.
 For a lengthier article on coaching that I co-authored for the American Bar Association, click here.
 For a podcast on coaching, click here.